Antihistamines instructions. New generation antihistamines - a list of anti-allergic drugs. How antihistamines work

 Anaphylactic shock

-The most dangerous form of allergy that can develop in a few seconds or up to five hours.
-The main causes of this condition are insect bites and the use of untested medications.
+The most dangerous form allergies that can develop in a few seconds or up to five hours.
+The main causes of this condition are insect bites and the use of untested drugs.

-External forms (, gel) are used mainly for itchy skin ( itchy dermatoses ) caused by insect bites, as well as acquired as a result of itchy eczema, hives, contact allergies (to detergents, washing powder, synthetic or coarse clothing, etc.).
+External forms (, gel) are used mainly for itching of the skin ( itchy dermatoses ), caused by insect bites, as well as acquired due to itchy eczema, urticaria, contact allergies (to detergents, washing powder, synthetic or coarse clothing, etc.).

-These external drugs are ineffective and are rarely used in the treatment of chronic skin allergic forms (for example, with).
-In combination with a diet, these remedies can be recommended at the initial stages of treatment. exudative-catarrhal diathesis of a moderate nature (when a baby has a rash on the face associated with nutrition).
+These external preparations are ineffective and are rarely used in the treatment of chronic skin allergic forms (for example, with).
+In combination with a diet, these funds can be recommended at the initial stages of treatment. exudative-catarrhal diathesis moderate nature (when a baby has a rash on the face associated with nutrition).

-Local combination agents in the form of eye drops ( Ophthalmol ,), including first generation antihistamines, are used in the treatment of allergic conjunctivitis , as well as accompanied by conjunctivitis.
+Local combined agents in the form eye drops (Oftalmol , ), including first-generation antihistamines, are used in the treatment allergic conjunctivitis , as well as accompanied by conjunctivitis.

-Such drops quite well relieve such negative symptoms as: redness and swelling of the eyelids, itching and tearing in the eyes, while simultaneously providing an antimicrobial effect.
-In turn, nasal drops cope quite well with manifestations allergic rhinitis in all its forms (including hay fever ).
+Such drops quite well relieve such negative symptoms as: redness and swelling of the eyelids, itching and tearing in the eyes, while simultaneously providing antimicrobial action.
+In turn, nasal drops cope quite well with the manifestations allergic rhinitis in all its forms (including hay fever ).

 Side effects

-Negative effects are mainly inherent in drugs of systemic action, however, due to prolonged use, they can also be noted when using external / local agents (especially in pediatrics).
+Negative effects are mainly inherent in systemic drugs, however, due to long-term use, they can also be observed when using external / local agents (especially in pediatrics).

 • strong sedatives /sleeping pills effects;